Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: Results (Extended)

 \subsection{Socio-Technical Trade-off}

 \Cref{app:fig:quadrants} provides a joint view of technical and social performance that complements the metric-by-metric analyses presented throughout the paper.
 While individual metrics are necessary to diagnose specific failure modes, aggregated views are useful when a deployment scenario prioritizes overall performance rather than isolated dimensions.
-In this setting, higher validity, lower duplicates, higher factuality, and higher parity are unambiguously desirable, whereas other considerations depend on context and application requirements.
-If one were to prioritize both technical and social objectives simultaneously, the natural choice would be the model occupying the upper-right region of the socio-technical plane, corresponding to high aggregated technical and social quality.
-In this aggregation, all metrics are assigned equal weight; alternative weightings could be used to reflect different deployment priorities.
+In this setting, higher validity, higher uniqueness (fewer duplicates), higher factuality, and higher parity are unambiguously desirable, whereas other considerations depend on context and application requirements.
+When technical and social objectives are jointly prioritized, the preferred model is the one occupying the upper-right region of the socio-technical plane, corresponding to high socio-technical performance.